-The emperor, Minh Mạng, ordered this temple built in 1823 to worship the previous nine rulers of his dynastic line, which is why there are nine tripod cauldrons around the courtyard in front of the temple.
-The temple itself is modeled off the Imperial Ancestral Temple, or Taimiao, in Beijing.
+In 1823, the emperor Minh Mạng wanted to build a temple in tribute to the previous nine rulers of his dynastic line, which is why there are nine tripod cauldrons around the courtyard in front of To Mieu temple.
+The temple itself is modelled on the Imperial Ancestral Temple, or Taimiao, in Beijing.

 Purple Forbidden City

-Following the Tet Offensive in 1968, a division of the People’s Army of Vietnam, or Viet Cong, occupied Hue, including the Citadel and the Imperial City.
-At first, the Americans were reluctant to bomb the historic sites, but when casualties began to mount, they changed their policy.
-Of 160 original buildings, only 10 complexes remained after the Battle of Hue.
-Most of the Purple Forbidden City, where the emperor lived, was destroyed, and you can still see many bullet holes in walls.
-The original structures were modeled off the Chinese Forbidden City in Beijing.
+Following the Tet Offensive in 1968, a division of the People’s Army of Vietnam, or Viet Cong, occupied Hue, including the Imperial City.
+At first, the US was reluctant to bomb the historic sites, but when casualties began to mount, they changed their policy.
+Of 160 original buildings, only 10 remained after the Battle of Hue.
+Most of the Purple Forbidden City, where the emperor lived, was destroyed, and you can still see many bullet holes in the walls.
+The original structures were modelled on the Chinese Forbidden City in Beijing.

 Co Ha Gardens

 These gardens, located in the northeast corner of the Imperial City, were built by the first four emperors of the Nguyen dynasty.
 For many years, they fell into disrepair, but a restoration project has brought them back to their former glory.
 You really feel like royalty when you stroll through this opulent area.